cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 ## JVM module views

-`Py4j` allows importing Java packages so that you don't have to type the fully qualified names of the classes you want to access.
-However, any such import statement is global in Python, e.g. the `jvm` instance can be shared across multiple Python modules.
+`Py4j` allows importing Java packages so that you do not have to type the fully qualified names of the classes you want to access.
+However, any such import statement is global in Python, e.g., the `jvm` instance can be shared across multiple Python modules.
 Therefore, the recommended way is to use one Java Virtual Machine View (JVMView) per Python module (file).
 A convenience method has been added to the `py4jps` gateway class that allows to create the module views (see [py4j](https://www.py4j.org/advanced_topics.html#importing-packages-with-jvm-views) documentation for further details on module views):
 ```python
 # create the module view
 moduleViewInstance = resGateway.createModuleView()